cpcarey/nyu-stc19-egress-web-viewer/README.md

 ### Point cloud data

-A point cloud tile converted from the LAS file format to the Potree format using [PotreeConverter](https://github.com/potree/PotreeConverter).
+This application can load and render a point cloud tile converted from the LAS file format to the Potree format using [PotreeConverter](https://github.com/potree/PotreeConverter).
+The location of the point cloud tile must be specified in the `URL_CLOUD` field in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js).

 For example, the initial version of this application used point cloud tile 22242 from [NYC Open Data and NYS GIS](https://data.cityofnewyork.us/City-Government/Topobathymetric-LiDAR-Data-2017-/7sc8-jtbz).
 The point cloud tile LAS file was converted using PotreeConverter which produced a directory named `22242.las_converted` contained converted point cloud data.
 This entire directory was then placed into the `data` directory and referenced by the application in the `URL_CLOUD` field in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js).
 Change the value of `URL_CLOUD` (or `LAS_TILE_CODE`) to direct the application to load a different converted point cloud tile directory.

 Additionally, the `LAT_MIN`, `LAT_MAX`, `LON_MIN` and `LON_MAX` values in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js) should be set to the latitude and longitude coordinates of the point cloud tile bounds (EPSG:4326 / WSG 84) in order to project other latitude/longitude coordinate data into the visualization space.

+### Behavioral data

+#### Behavioral event location data

+This application can load and render 2D point data specified using latitude/longitude coordinates (EPSG:4326 / WSG 84).
+Data must be specified in the GeoJSON format and may be points or polygons.
+The application will convert polygons to points using their bounding box centers.
+The location of this GeoJSON file must be specified in the `GEO_JSON_DATA_URL` field in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js).

+For example, the initial version of this application used polygons generated from a subset of the [DETER dataset](https://geo.nyu.edu/catalog/nyu-2451-60075).
+The polygon centers represented locations of behavioral events.
+The polygons were represented as a GeoJSON file containing of features with two required attributes: `Name` and `geometry`.
+This GeoJSON file was placed in the `data` directory and its location was used as the value of the `GEO_JSON_DATA_URL` field in [`config.js`](https://github.com/cpcarey/nyu-stc19-egress-web-viewer/blob/main/src/config.js).

 ## Running